Frozen vs Live Rodents: What Should I Feed My Snake?

 What If I Breed My Own Rodents?

-Several start-up costs are associated with breeding, including food, a rodent rack, a watering system, and other equipment.
+Several start-up costs are associated with breeding, including the rack system, food, and other equipment.

-However, once you’ve made your initial investment and everything is up and running, many breeders find lower long-term costs, a steady supply of snake food, and assurance that their rodents are well-kept.
+However, once you’ve made your initial investment and everything is up and running, many breeders find lower long-term costs, a steady supply of snake food, and assurance that their rodents are well cared for.

 Which Gives My Snake More Stimulation?